-I made it my mission to land my dream job with Dr. Mike Nayak, a world-renowned Facial Plastic Surgeon here in Saint Louis.
-I interviewed with him and explained that even though my injection experience was less than 5 years, this was my dream job and I was willing to do whatever it took to be successful in his practice.
+I made it my mission to land my dream job here in Saint Louis.
+I interviewed and explained that even though my injection experience was less than 5 years, this was my dream job and I was willing to do whatever it took to be successful in his practice.
 I was eager, willing, and ready to learn.
-He took a chance on me, and I made sure he would not regret it!
+They took a chance on me, and I made sure they would not regret it!

-You do not have to be an NP however you must be a Registered Nurse to offer botox or fillers.
+You do not have to be an NP, however, you must be a Registered Nurse to offer botox or fillers.
 You must be an RN with a registered medical license to perform injections but I don’t believe you need to be an NP to be successful at aesthetic nursing!
 I decided to invest in the additional education for my own personal growth.
-My job description didn’t change a ton when I upgraded from NP to RN, but I did immediately have more authority/autonomy and opportunity, and hey a pay raise is always nice 😉
+My job description didn’t change a ton when I upgraded from NP to RN, but I did immediately have more authority/autonomy and opportunity, and hey a pay raise is always nice too!

 Advice & Inspiration for Those Considering Aesthetics & Interviewing Tips